 If your cat starts tilting her head, it might look cute, but she could be dealing with an uncomfortable infestation.
 Cat ear mites are quite common and, fortunately, easily treatable.

-Some of the most common pests in dogs are typically less common in cats because many of our feline friends enjoy relaxing lives indoors, but there is one common pest that tends to affect outdoor cats more than dogs ear mites.
-These tiny pests love the warm, moist environment of your kitty’s ear canal.
+Some of the most common pests in dogs are typically less common in cats because many of our feline friends enjoy relaxing lives indoors, but they do share one common pest: the ear mite.
+These tiny pests love the warm, moist environment of your kitty’s ear flap canal.

-Before you see any pest activity, you will likely notice some common symptoms of ear infections in cats.
-Mites lead to severe itchiness that can drive your kitty nuts, so if you see your kitty favouring her ears, do a quick inspection to look for signs of pest activity.
+Before you see any pest activity, you will likely notice some common symptoms of ear canal infections in outdoor cats and dogs.
+Mites lead to severe itchiness that can drive your kitty nuts, so if you see your kitty favouring her ears, then you should carry out a quick inspection to look for signs of pest activity.

 Here are some other visible symptoms of ear mites in cats you may notice:

-- Lesions or abrasions on the back of the ear from scratching with hind legs
+- Lesions or abrasions on the back of the outer ear drops and ear mites conditions from scratching with hind legs

 - Scabs or crusty debris